Shiroh1ge/nextjs-app/README.md

 There is a new RFC for layouts currently in progress (https://github.com/vercel/next.js/discussions/37136), but for now there will be some code repetition

 5. The Trivia Questions API is not ready, so we are using a mock API for now.
 We should replace it with the real API once it's ready.
+We are also using the array indexes as the question IDs, but ideally we should use UUIDs, we should update this when the backend is ready.

 ### Server
 Our backend is built with [NestJS](https://nestjs.com/).
 It's a Node.js framework that provides a lot of features out of the box, such as dependency injection, a CLI, etc.